-Pre-Professional Health Sciences Award
+Health Sciences Award

-The Pre-Professional Health Science Award is presented to an outstanding graduate from the cooperative programs in Pre-Professional Health offered in partnership with the University of Dubuque.
-The recipient is determined by the concurrent enrollment advisor with input from the Bible faculty.
+The Health Sciences Award is presented to an outstanding graduate from the cooperative programs in Nursing or Allied Health offered in partnership with the Northeast Iowa Community College, or the Pre-professional Health Sciences program offered in partnership with the University of Dubuque.
+The recipient is determined by the advisors with input from the cooperating faculty.